r3w0p/r3w0p.github.io/content.en/about/_index.md

 ## Personal Summary

-🔬 I am a researcher and software engineer currently working in academia on novel approaches to substance detection via fluorescence spectroscopy and deep learning.
+🔬 I am a research software engineer working in academia on human augmentation and cyber-physical systems.

 🌐 I am interested in the theory and praxis of the Semantic Web, Internet of Things, Web of Things, and its related standards and protocols.